Home » Course » Dessert » Supreme Black Bean Brownies (Easy + Vegan)

 Instructions

-In a food processor/blender, add black beans, flax-eggs, cocoa powder, maple syrup, oil, baking powder, and vanilla.
-Blend until creamy stopping to scrape down the sides as needed.
+Blend: In a food processor or blender, add black beans, flax eggs, cocoa powder, maple syrup, oil, baking powder, and vanilla.
+Blend until creamy, stopping to scrape down the sides as needed.
 The batter should be about the consistency of pudding, not too thick, not too thin.
 Mix in chocolate chips.

 Notes